galaxyproject/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 >    $ run.sh
 >    ```
 >
-> 4. Open the uploader dialog, paste the above link and click on *Start*.
+> 4. Open the uploade dialog, paste the above link and click on *Start*.
 >
 > 5. Close the upload dialog, and select the file from the history panel on the right.
 >
 > 6. Click on the *diagram* icon.
 (You must be logged in)
 >
-> 7. Find your visualization and double-click on its logo.
+> 7. Find your visualization and click on its logo.
 >
 {: .hands_on}